GRADUATE STUDENT FELLOWSHIP PROGRAM

-The selected fellow will spend 10 consecutive weeks in residence at LUMCON during which they will complete a research project that will contribute to their thesis/dissertation.
+The selected fellow will spend 10 consecutive weeks in residence at LUMCON during which they will complete a research project that will contribute to and enhance their thesis/dissertation.
 During their stay at LUMCON the fellow will be provided with office space and will be sponsored by a LUMCON faculty member who will provide logistic support, local knowledge, laboratory space, and mentorship/collaboration.
-The fellow will be provided with up to 5 days of small boat use, all other research costs will be the responsibility of the fellow and/or their graduate advisor.
+The fellow will be provided with up to $1,500 in research funds to use internally at LUMCON, all other research costs will be the responsibility of the fellow and/or their graduate advisor.
 At the end of their period in residence the fellow will deliver a featured seminar as part of the LUMCON Summer Seminar Series.
 This seminar series is open to all LUMCON staff, students, and the general public.

 What is covered

 - up to $1,500 in research funds to use internally at LUMCON.